kartikddoshi/loss_analysis/project.md

 - Implement data export functionality
 - Add more advanced filtering and sorting options for analysis
 - Integrate with real-time data sources for live updates
+- Implement caching strategies for improved performance
+- Add unit and integration tests for better code reliability
+- Ideas for better visualizations:
+  - Heat maps: Use color intensity to represent loss percentages across different dimensions (items, karigars, processes).
+  - Scatter plots: Plot items based on their weight and loss percentage to identify any correlations.
+  - Stacked bar charts: Show the composition of losses for each item or karigar across different processes.
+  - Treemap: Visualize hierarchical data, such as losses by item, then by process, then by karigar.
+  - Sankey diagram: Show the flow of losses from items through processes and karigars.
+  - Time series analysis: Identify trends and seasonality in losses over time.
+  - Pareto charts: Highlight the most significant contributors to total loss.
+  - Radar charts: Compare multiple variables (e.g., different types of losses) across items or karigars.
+- For more advanced analytics, consider implementing:
+  - Loss trends over time
+  - Comparisons between different processes
+  - Karigar performance rankings
+  - Anomaly detection for unusually high losses

 ## File Documentation